Rekord/rekord/README.md

 - Query REST API with `model.query( URL or HTTP options )`
 - Fetch a single model from the REST API with `model.fetch( key )`
 - Load bootstrapped data with `model.boot( model or array of models )`
+- Execute searches (fields are sent to REST API and an array of models is expected)
+- Execute paginated searches
 - Supports composite keys
 - Specify default values
 - Handle collisions with a "revision" field